ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: ImGCL: The Proposed Framework

-where $q \in [0,1]$.
-Different sampling strategies have different specific values of $q$. \textbf{PBS~\cite{kang2019decoupling}.} In imbalanced learning, the testing dataset is balanced whereas the training dataset is not.
+\paragraph{PBS~\cite{kang2019decoupling}.} In imbalanced learning, the testing dataset is \emph{balanced} whereas the training dataset is highly \emph{imbalanced}.
 A single data sampling strategy which fits only one case, the balanced dataset~($p_{k}^{M}=\frac{1}{K}$ by setting $q=0$ in Eq.~\ref{equ:sampling}) or the imbalanced dataset~($p_{k}^{R} = \frac{N_k}{\sum_{i=1}^K N_i}$ by setting $q=1$ in Eq.~\ref{equ:sampling}), cannot account for the class distribution shift between the training and testing datasets.
-Thus, we adopt two data samplers with different sampling strategies for training in the imbalanced setting.
-The key idea is to apply an adaptive sampling strategy known as decoupled training in long-tailed learning literature~\cite{zhang2021deep}.
+Thus, in order to learn high-quality representations from the imbalanced dataset, we adopt two data samplers with adaptive sampling strategies known as decoupled training in long-tailed learning literature~\cite{zhang2021deep}.
 Formally, at training step $t$, data are sampled according to a linear combination of the random and mean strategies, controlled by a parameter $\alpha \in [0,1]$.
 Therefore, the probability of sampling a node from the class $k$ is given by:

 Intuitively, at early stages of the training phase, an imbalanced class distribution is used for representation learning of the feature extractor.
-At later stages, the model prefers the balanced dataset for training an unbiased classifier.
+At later stages, the model benefits more from a balanced dataset for training an unbiased classifier.
 Therefore, the control parameter $\alpha$ should progressively decrease from $1$ to $0$ during the training phase.
 Concretely, at training step $t$, $\alpha$ is calculated by~\cite{kang2019decoupling}: $\alpha = 1 - \frac{t}{T}$, where $T$ is the total number of training epochs.

-\subsection{Online clustering Based PBS}
+\subsection{Online Clustering Based PBS}

-Progressively balanced sampling requires real labels to adjust the class distribution during training, which compromises its practicality.
-Since GCL is typically applied for the label-free scenario, we cannot directly apply PBS here.